deeeed/universe/packages/design-system/README.md

 For more detailed information on the design system and its components, check out the storybook site at [https://deeeed.github.io/universe/design-system-storybook/](https://deeeed.github.io/universe/design-system-storybook/)

+## Development

+For information about deploying new versions, changelog management, and release procedures, please refer to [DEPLOYMENT.md](./DEPLOYMENT.md).

 ## Storybook